minddesk/QubicleLocalization/README.md

 * *Are you sure you want to continue?* is correct
 * *Are You Sure You Want To Continue?* is wrong

+There are no real rules for the help.ini files.
+As a best practice I tried to not address the user directly.
+So you won't find a *you* or *your* in the files.

+## Rewards

+#### Submit a new translation of both ui.ini and help.ini:

+* Get a free Qubicle Indie Edition license key
+* Get mentioned on Qubicle's start screen in the *Thank You* section
+* Get mentioned in the Help > About dialog

+#### Submit a new tranlation for either ui.ini or help.ini

+* Get a free Qubicle Basic Edition license key + a DLC of your choice
+* Get mentioned in the Help > About dialog

+#### Correct parts of an existing language file

+* Get mentioned in the Help > About dialog